as

 App crashes at launch with JS bundle errors

-Cause: JS bundle in system causes conflicts.
-Your app won't appear on the device or in the vlcm list output.
+Cause: JS bundle in the system causes conflicts.
+Your app doesn't appear on the device or in the vlcm list output.
 You see either "Requiring unknown module" or "Property __d doesn't exist" errors.

 Solution: